Urban Kerbside Recycling Service

 TDC will only provide 1 x 240L Recycle Bin & 1 x 45L Glass Crate per Rateable Property – For any Properties that produce excess volumes of Recycling, they will need to either utilise our Drop off Centre Bins in each Town OR engage a private Contractor such as Smart Environmental for additional servicing.

-The improved recycling services will be funded by a combination of rates for urban properties receiving these services, revenue generated from the recycled glass, and through Central Government's waste levy.
+The improved recycling services will be funded by a combination of rates for urban properties receiving these services and through Central Government's waste levy.

-On your recycling days, please make sure your wheelie bin is out on the kerbside by 7.30am with the Tararua District Council logo facing the road.
-Your wheelie bin should be at least one bin space away from all other wheelie bins or objects such as trees or light poles to allow the recycling truck to lift it safely.
+On your recycling days, please make sure your wheelie bin or glass crate are out on the kerbside by 7.30am with the Tararua District Council logo facing the road.
+Your wheelie bin or crate should be at least one bin space away from all other wheelie bins or objects such as trees or light poles to allow the recycling truck to lift it safely.

 The recycling wheelie bin and glass crate are owned by Council, but belong to your property.
 If moving from the property, please leave the crate and recycling wheelie bin for the new occupants.